Background - How did the brainLight-Systems come about?

 2. Pulses of light at decreasing intervals induce relaxation.

-In the 1960s, Robert Monroe developed the theory of FFR, the "Frequency Following Response“, in the USA.
-FFR theory states that the activity of the human brain is entrained by sustained acoustic or optical signals to which it is subject, so that its electrical waves eventually begin to follow the wave pattern, or frequency, of the/said signals.
-According to anthropologist Michael Harner, researchers studying shamanistic rituals found that monotonous drumming induced theta brainwaves during initiation ceremonies.
-The implication is that the sound of a drum being beaten in a certain acoustic frequency and with rhythmic and continuous repetition will cause brainwave frequency to alter.
+In the 1960s, Robert Monroe developed the theory of FFR, the "frequency following response“, in the USA.
+In simple terms, FFR implies that the human brain follows a prolonged acoustic or optical stimulus and eventually begins to oscillate in the electrical wave pattern of the frequency.
+According to anthropologist Michael Harner, researchers studying shamanic rituals found that monotonous drumming induced theta brainwaves during initiation ceremonies.
+This means that the sound of a drum being beaten in a certain acoustic frequency and with rhythmic and continuous repetition will cause brainwave frequency to alter.
 The same applies to light pulses at a fixed frequency perceived by the eye.

-Modern research exploring the effects of rhythmical light and sound began in the 1930s.
-At that time, scientists discovered that the brain's waves followed the rhythm of stimulant flashes of light.
+The modern exploration of the effects of rhythmic light and sound began in the mid-1930s, when scientists discovered that brainwaves tune into the rhythm of flashing light stimulations.
 The process is called coupling.
-For example, when a stroboscope is directed towards the eye at a frequency of 10 Hz, an EEG will show that the subject's brainwave frequency has also adjusted to this 10 Hz frequency.
-It has been known since antiquity that both phenomena can be combined to induce a trance state.
-The traditional rhythmical drumming, rattling, clapping or singing in combination with flickering light from a camp fire, candles or torches etc. has now been replaced in the modern technical world, with microelectronics, revolutionizing said trance inducing knowledge.
+If, for example, a stroboscope with a frequency of 10 Hz is directed at the eye, an EEG recording will show that the test person's brainwaves tune into this same frequency.
+It has been known since ancient times that both phenomena can be combined to induce a trance state.
+The traditional rhythmical drumming, rattling, clapping or singing in combination with flickering light from a camp fire, candles or torches etc. has now been revolutionized in the modern technical world with microelectronics.

 Microelectronics meant that the time was right in the 1980s for the first generation of today's brainLight-Systems.
 The brainLight equipment with its rich combination of sounds, chords and frequencies can take the user into states which differ according to the choice of program, ranging from gentle relaxation through a meditative state to heightened consciousness.